Crimes

 If the abuser is arrested for a crime, do I get a criminal court order of protection?

-Usually, yes, although this may vary from county to county.
-If the abuser has committed a crime against you and is arrested and criminally charged, an order of protection may be issued on your behalf as early as the first time the abuser is brought in front of the judge (the arraignment).
+If the abuser has committed a crime against you and is arrested and criminally charged, an order of protection may be issued on your behalf as early as the first time the abuser is brought in front of the judge, known as the arraignment.
 In criminal court, the person who “petitions” for the order of protection is the State of New York, represented by the district attorney.
-The victim of the crime is often referred to as the “victim” or the “complaining witness” (commonly abbreviated “CW”).
+The victim of the crime is often referred to as the “complaining witness,” commonly abbreviated “CW”.
 The person against whom the order of protection is issued is called the “defendant.”

 Often times, the order of protection can be extended from court date to court date and it may be continued by the judge even if the victim asks that it be dismissed.
 The order of protection might be mailed to you since it is likely that you will not be present for the criminal court dates.
 To be certain as to whether or not an order of protection was issued by the criminal court judge on your behalf, you may want to call the district attorney handling the case to find out.
 If the abuser is convicted or pleads guilty, you may get a final order of protection that can last for multiple years depending on the crime and other factors.